mburisch/qui/README.md

 ## Example

 The following example shows how Python can access QML objects and properties.
+Access to object is via objectName as the id property is not accessible.

 example.py
 ```